neuralvis/elpa-mirror/stable-melpa/counsel-etags-readme.txt

  Setup:
-  "Ctags" (Universal Ctags is recommended) and "GNU Find" should exist so this program works out of box.
+  "Ctags" (Universal Ctags is recommended) should exist.
+  "GNU Find" is used if it's installed but it's optional.
   Or else, use `counsel-etags-update-tags-backend' to generate tags file

 Usage: